Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity: BI Cosmology for

 \subsection{Numerical analysis of power expanded solutions}

-To find quantitative difference between the classical and quantum solutions, we will numerically evaluate the volume element from Eq.~\eqref{sol_eq_x} and estimate the deviation of the quantum solution from the classical case.
+To find quantitative difference between the classical and quantum-improved solutions, we will numerically evaluate the volume element from Eq.~\eqref{sol_eq_x} and estimate the deviation of the quantum-improved solution from the classical case.

 Using the cutoff identification in Eq.~\eqref{ident2} for $\Lambda_0 > 0$, the quantum correction of the cosmological term is

 where $\tilde\mu = \xi^2 \mu, \tilde\mu_1 = \xi^4 \mu_1$.
 The quantum-improved equation for $u$ is ($w < 1$)